 Toppings for Baked Ziti

-- Fresh basil: Torn leaves scattered on top right before serving.
+- Fresh parsley: Minced and scattered on top right before serving.

-- Extra Parmesan: I personally like heavy shower of grated Parmesan over the top.
+- Extra Parmesan: I personally like a heavy shower of grated Parmesan over the top.

 - Cracked black pepper